 Chefchaouen Day Trip from Fes (Day 5)

-On day 5 of our trip, my friends and I visited Chefchaouen, also known as the Blue City.
+On day 5 of our Morocco itinerary, my friends and I visited Chefchaouen, also known as the Blue City.
 You’ve probably seen it on social media – the city is famous for its beautiful blue-washed buildings.
 We initially planned to take a local bus, but unfortunately, all tickets were sold out days before our trip.
 We didn’t want to miss out on this beautiful destination, so we decided to avail a private transfer to Chefchaouen.
 Since there were five of us, the cost was not that expensive, and we split it equally.
 If you are solo traveling, you can join a group tour to Chefchaouen from Fes instead.

 Fes (Day 6)